An index theorem for end-periodic operators: End-periodic operators

 We will largely follow the notation of~\cite{lawson-michelson} for index-theoretic notions.
 We consider Dirac operators $\D(M)$ defined on sections of a Dirac bundle $\Sm$ over a manifold $M$.
 When the dimension of $M$ is even, the Dirac bundle $\Sm = \Sm^+ \oplus \Sm^-$ is $\Z/2$--graded, and the Dirac operator $\D(M)$ decomposes into the chiral Dirac operators,

 with $\D^\pm(M): C^\infty(M,\Sm^\pm) \to C^\infty(M,\Sm^\mp)$.
 Note that part of the data of the Dirac bundle is a connection on $\Sm$ compatible with Clifford multiplication and with the grading.

 There are many examples of end-periodic manifolds, and our analysis will apply to the natural geometric operators on these manifolds, such as the spin Dirac operator on a spin manifold and the signature operator, as well as to their twisted versions.
-We remark that an end may be topologically a product but not geometrically so; examples of this sort are warped products $\R \times Y$ with metric $du^2 + \phi(u)\,g_Y$ (with periodic warping function $\phi(u)$).
-Manifolds with periodic ends that are not topologically products also abound; for instance the manifold $X$ given by ($0$--framed for $n =3$) surgery on a knot in $S^n$ will have infinite cyclic cover $\tilde X$ that is not a product if the Alexander polynomial of the knot is not monic.
+We remark that an end may be topologically a product but not geometrically so; examples of this sort are warped products $\R \times Y$ with metric $d\theta^2 + \phi(\theta)\,g^Y$ (with periodic warping function $\phi(\theta)$).
+Manifolds with periodic ends that are not topologically products also abound; for instance, the manifold $X$ obtained by ($0$--framed for $n =3$) surgery on a knot in $S^n$ will have infinite cyclic cover $\tilde X$ that is not a product if the Alexander polynomial of the knot is not monic.
 A typical end-periodic manifold with end modeled on this $\tilde X$ may be obtained by cutting $\tilde X$ along a lift of a Seifert surface for the knot, and filling in this Seifert surface by an $n$-manifold that it bounds.
+In a recent paper~\cite{mrowka-ruberman-saveliev:derham}, we analyzed the de Rham complex (with weights, as in Section~\ref{S:non}) on end-periodic manifolds.
+When the end is modeled on the infinite cyclic cover of surgery on a knot, the Alexander module of the knot determines the behavior of the index as the weights are varied.